vsoch/oci-contribution/README.md

 **How might I contribute?**

 You might have an entirely different operating system or technology that you want to explore running containers on, in which case you would want to contribute a new specification.
 You might find that there is an ambiguity or bug for one runtime, and ask a question about how to work on it.

+## Contribute

+Now that we've discussed the various specifications, let's talk about how to contribute!
+We have provided several templates to help guide you in your question, issue, or feature request.
+[Open an issue](https://www.github.com/vsoch/oci-contribution/issues) to get started with the process.